Email FacebookTwitterMenu burgerClose thin

 Mutual Funds

 This type of asset pools money from investors to buy a collection of stocks, bonds and other securities that are bundled and offered as one investment.
-Mutual funds can offer investors the ability to easily and conveniently diversify their holdings without having to buy multiple securities.
+Mutual funds can offer investors the ability to diversify their holdings easily and conveniently without having to buy multiple securities.

 Commodities